Weak miners pressure FTSE, Tesco drops before update

 By Tricia Wright

-LONDON, Dec 2 (Reuters) - Weak miners dented Britain’s top shares on Monday, tracking copper prices lower as traders bet on more falls for the broader market, while Tesco dropped on analyst downgrades ahead of a trading update later in the week.
+LONDON, Dec 2 (Reuters) - Weak miners dented Britain’s top shares on Monday, tracking copper prices lower as traders bet on more falls for the broader market, while Tesco dropped on analyst downgrades ahead of an update later in the week.

-Miners shed 2 percent, hit by a lower copper price as concerns over swelling supplies overshadowed improved manufacturing data from top metals consumer China.
+Miners shed 1.7 percent, knocked by a weaker copper price as concerns over swelling supplies overshadowed improved manufacturing data from top metals consumer China.

-They accounted for around a fifth of the FTSE 100’s falls, with the index off 55.24 points, or 0.8 percent, at 6,595.33 points by the close.
-Light volumes, at just over three quarters of the 90-day day average, exaggerated market moves.
+They accounted for nearly a quarter of the FTSE 100’s falls, with the index off 43.35 points, or 0.7 percent, at 6,607.22 points by 1601 GMT, albeit in light volume at just over half of the 90-day day average, exaggerating market moves.

-Analysts said the index’s long-term upward trend remains intact, but the more immediate outlook is looking increasingly bearish.
+Analysts said that while the index’s long-term upward trend remains intact, the more immediate outlook is looking increasingly bearish.
 It has been trending lower since the end of October, shaving its advance in 2013 to around 12 percent.

 “But the longer-term fundamentals (economic recovery coupled with corporate profitability growth) still would suggest that equity markets will outperform other asset classes during the course of next year.”